MicrosoftDocs/cpp-docs/docs/c-language/function-prototypes.md

 - The parameter list is used to check that arguments in the function call match the parameters in the function definition.

 The converted type of each parameter determines the interpretation of the arguments that the function call places on the stack.
 A type mismatch between an argument and a parameter may cause the arguments on the stack to be misinterpreted.
 For example, on a 16-bit computer, if a 16-bit pointer is passed as an argument, then declared as a **`long`** parameter, the first 32 bits on the stack are interpreted as a **`long`** parameter.
-This error creates problems not only with the **`long`** parameter, but with any parameters that follow it.
+This error creates problems not only with the **`long`** parameter, but with all the subsequent parameters.
 You can detect errors of this kind by declaring complete function prototypes for all functions.

 A prototype establishes the attributes of a function.
 Then, function calls that precede the function definition (or that occur in other source files) can be checked for argument-type and return-type mismatches.
 For example, if you specify the **`static`** storage-class specifier in a prototype, you must also specify the **`static`** storage class in the function definition.